tannergaucher/vietnamese-daily/README.md

 # Daily Vietnamese

-Daily Vietnamese is an autonomously posting application for Vietnamese language conversation practice.
-It leverages generative LLMs to generate conversation topics, and creates and posts a daily conversation dialog based on a topic.
+Daily Vietnamese is an autonomously posting LLM generated content application for Vietnamese language practice.
+It leverages generative LLMs to create conversation topics, and uses GCP cloud functions, text-to-speech API, Pub/Sub and cloud storage to asynchronously process the creation of conversation dialog audio files and images based on the given topics and publishes a new conversation post each day.

 ## Uses